Scout24/modularized-linux-training/bash/bash-essentials.1.markdown

 	trap exitfunc EXIT

 ## CODING GUIDELINE
 To ensure readable and maintainable scripts it is useful to follow some general rules.
-This section show some collected issues you should consider:
+This section show some collected issues you should consider.

+### General rules
 * Indentation should be done with 4 whitespaces.
 Use Tabs for HERE documents.
 * Use __trap__ with __EXIT__ to install an exit handler to cleanup temporary files etc. regardless of why the scripts exits.

+# Use lockfiles

+Cronjobs and all other jobs which can potentially run in parallel have to use lockfiles.
+Don't be optimistic that scripts always run with the same speed and same same system scenario.
+Lockfiles should always have to be handled by a trap which perform the cleanup on script termination.

+	LOCK_FILE="/var/run/lockfile-$(basename $0).lock"
+	# Aussteigen wenn das Lockfile schon existiert
+	if ( ! ( set -C; : > $LOCK_FILE 2> /dev/null ) );then
+  		echo "Already running, lockfile '${LOCK_FILE}' already exists" exit 1
+	fi
+	# Install a signal handler
+	trap "rm -f $LOCK_FILE; echo removed $LOCK_FILE;exit 1" EXIT TERM INT
+   # The script commands

+If the script is terminated by SIGINT (CTRL+c), by SIGTERM or by regulat termination, the lockfile will be removed.